ravidziv/academic-kickstart/content/authors/admin/_index.md

 In the past I was also involved in develop some projects for Wikipedia.

-In my free, I volunteer as a developer at The Public Knowledge Workshop.
+In my free time, I volunteer as a developer at The Public Knowledge Workshop.

 And I love basketball :)